LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Results

-We next assessed the effectiveness of CFSD and 2DPE through an ablation study (Table~\ref{table:ablation}).
-The results demonstrate that CFSD leads to obvious improvements in the attention-based framework of CLAM-SB, although the AUC and F1-score metrics vary depending on whether parallel training or fine-tuning is used.
+We next assessed the effectiveness of CFSD and CEG in Table~\ref{table:ablation_rn50},~\ref{table:ablation_gigapath}.
+The results demonstrate that CFSD leads to obvious improvements in the attention-based framework of CLAM-SB.
 This highlights that enhancing learnability at the instance level is empirically beneficial to bag-level learning.
-Additionally, we show that the efficacy of two-dimensional positional encoding is substantial.
-TransMIL with 2DPE outperforms both traditional TransMIL and TransMIL with basic 1DPE measured by both AUC and F1-score.
-This improvement is attributed to the more accurate $(cx, cy)$ coordinates, which better capture inter-instance contextual information in background-removed WSI.
-Overall, the combination of CFSD and 2DPE in PathMIL yields the best performance across most configurations in the ablation study, except for CAMELYON16 that CLAM-SB with parallel CFSD performed the best on AUC score.
-We suspect this because only a small proportion of tumour is contained in positive WSI and there always be multiple tissues in one WSI, making it more challenging for PathMIL to integrate information learned from the two branches.
+Additionally, we show that the efficacy of CEG is substantial.
+LadderMIL with CEG outperforms the combinations with other positional encoding modules measured by both AUC, F1-score, and C-index, including PPEG.
+This improvement is attributed to the encoding of the accurate coordinates with the bag-level attention map, which better captures inter-instance contextual information in background-removed WSI.